×

 We asked people if there is a lot of crime.
 They answered:

 "Like any capital cities crime is a definite issue.
 Two years ago I got pickpocketed on the bus.
 It was Romanian gypsies.
 There are also lot of homeless who appeared to be able to camp out pretty much everywhere (except maybe at the Parliament building, LOL!)
 Mainly at metro and railroad stations.
-There are the occasional car thefts but having said that things are fairly save," said one expat in Budapest.
+There are the occasional car thefts but having said that things are fairly save," wrote one member in Budapest.

 Is there a lot of diversity?
 Are people in Budapest accepting of differences?